sdxic/netapp_bluexp_classification/README.md

         * Note: Classification needs access to AD
 ![Classification Review](images/class-review2.png)
     * Click Add Active Directory
-        * Username - administrator@<Domain Name will be the domain your lab is configured with>
+        * Username - administrator@"Domain Name will be the domain your lab is configured with"
             * You can get this information by opening a command prompt and typing ipconfig /all.
 The DNS Suffix Search List is the Active Directory Domain you will input.
-            * administrator@lab242-231.lab
+            * example: administrator@lab242-231.lab
         * Password - Lab Password found under My Labs
         * Domain Name - Use your lab domain from Username above
             * lab242-231.lab